osuushi/osuushi.github.com/_posts/2013-10-28-optimization.md

 Another example is restructuring your code to take advantage of branch prediction.
 Again, you may end up "doing more", yet your code can end up being orders of magnitude more effecient.

-Side effect tolerance is a tricky thing.
+But side effect tolerance is a little different, and it's a tricky thing.
 Its advantage doesn't always come from the same place.
 In many cases it is a matter of exploiting facilities which have better performance than you can achieve yourself.
 That's the case here, as it is when the discrete cosine transform is computed by its relationship to the fourier transform.
 But I've also often seen it used not with an optimized API, but with a mathematical property.

 I don't know of any systematic way to spot these kinds of opportunities.
 It seems to just involve staring at documentation or mathematical formulas and thinking.